 Level of Skill

 If the folks playing the game do not have plenty of experience playing, we highly recommend a wax that will assist them as they learn the ropes.
 In this regard, we recommend slow waxes.
-New players are not adept at gauging the amount of force required in making a shot.
+New players are not adept at gauging the force required to make a shot.

 Inexperienced players tend to use more force than is required.
 If you do not fancy picking up pucks from the ground often, then using a slower wax will reduce the force of the pucks.

 Experienced players, on the other hand, will feel more comfortable playing on tables with faster waxes.
-It should be noted though, that experienced players can play on any type of surface and regardless of faster or slower waxes.
+It should be noted that skilled players can play on any surface regardless of faster or slower waxes.

 Is Shuffleboard Sand Dangerous?

 Since this substance is made from silicone, it isn’t inherently dangerous.
-However, considering that some manufacturers mix theirs with corn starch, nuts, or other substances, they can be toxic if you react to such substances.
+However, some manufacturers mix theirs with corn starch, nuts, or other substances; they can be toxic if you react to such substances.
 Before you make a purchase, we recommend that you read the package to see if it contains any substances that you are allergic to.